juanlao7/protopipe_web/_api_generator/cards_index_skeleton.md

 ## Index of cards

-Cards are the main pillar of Protopipe.

-Cards are like functions of any common programming language: they receive some inputs, do something and return some outputs.
+Cards in Protopipe are like functions in any common programming language: they receive some inputs, do something and then return some outputs.

-Cards in Protopipe are organized in groups:

 {{ tree }}

+**Note:** the neural network editor has its own set of cards, available [here](neural-network-cards/).